rossjackson/react-observable-rxjs-example/README.md

 [RxJS](https://rxjs.dev/) is the Javascript implementation of [ReactiveX](https://reactivex.io/).
 [ReactiveX](https://reactivex.io/) was created by Microsoft to allow [reactive programming](https://en.wikipedia.org/wiki/Reactive_programming).
 It is based on the [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern).
 The central data source called the observable sends the items it receives one at a time.
 An Observable emits three events (next, error, complete).

-One thing to note is that Observable are not asynchronous.
+One thing to note is that Observables are not asynchronous.
 It all depends on how you construct your Observable.
 If you have promises, then it will return it asynchronously.

 ## Implementation